When is moving home cheaply a false economy, and just as importantly, when is it not?

 Hiring a professional packing team is the best investment you will make when moving home

-Ask anybody who has hired a professional packing team and they will tell you that it is the best money they spent during their relocation.
+Ask anybody who has hired a professional packing team, and they will tell you that it is the best money they have spent during their relocation.

 Choosing to pack your own things is usually a false economy.

-• Often insurance companies will not cover items you have packed yourself, just one damaged item could wipe out all the savings you have made
+Often, insurance companies will not cover items you have packed yourself, and just one damaged item could wipe out all the savings you have made

-A packing team will pack your entire home in usually 1 or 2 days, they supply the packing materials and will have the skills to give your possessions the best possible protection as well as packing the boxes in the most efficient way.
+A packing team will pack your entire home in usually 1 or 2 days.
+They supply the packing materials and will have the skills to give your possessions the best possible protection, as well as packing the boxes most efficiently.

 You may like to read: Are Home Packing Services Worth the Cost?
 In this guide, we look at whether hiring a professional packing team is really worth the money, how much they cost on average, how long it takes to pack, and more.